 Catfish is easy to farm so it is a sustainable choice of fish.
 It is also one of the most commonly farmed fish in the U.S., which means it is relatively inexpensive.
 And it is tasty too!

-Instead of deep frying or pan frying this recipe I made it in my air fryer.
-This means I was able to make it without adding any extra fat to the recipe, making it a healthy and low calorie dinner that still has lots of flavor.
+Instead of deep frying or pan frying the catfish cooking in the air fryer is a healthy choice.
+I was able to make it without adding any extra fat to the recipe, making it a healthy and low calorie dinner that still has lots of flavor.

 Why Use an Air Fryer?